OpenJutsu Manifesto

 • Respectful attitude.
 Deliberately injuring training partners is not the OpenJutsu way.
 We respect each other and train safely.

 • Play.
 The best way to learn is by playing.
 Training should be fun.
-We never take ourselves too seriously and we tame our Ego.
+We never take ourselves too seriously and we tame our ego.

 III.
 OpenJutsu Self-Defense